sathyapriya0824/codealpha_tasks/README.md

 # codealpha_tasks
-Thias is codealpha tasks for cybersecurity internships
+This is codealpha tasks for cybersecurity internships